 Over the last few years, we’ve seen more and more long periods of dry, hot weather.
 As our summers heat up, unfortunately for us hay fever sufferers, so do our hay fever symptoms.

 Allergy UK’s helpline reflects this trend, having seen a rise in calls that are reporting an impact on mental and physical wellbeing due to sufferers experiencing worse hay fever symptoms than normal.

-90% of hay fever sufferers have found their symptoms impact their concentration levels and, with so many of us now working from home for the foreseeable, it’s vital that allergy sufferers can have as comfortable a living place as possible.
+90% of hay fever sufferers have found their symptoms impact their concentration levels and, with a greater number of us working more from home since the pandemic, it’s vital that allergy sufferers can have as comfortable a living place as possible.

-- We’ve had some great weather this summer but do your best to keep your windows shut.
-If you do feel the need to open a window to cool down, the best time to do so is during the day when the pollen count is lower
+- Try to keep your windows shut.
+If you’re sweltering, then the best time to open a window is during the day when the pollen count is lower.

-- Dust, pollen and pet dander get stuck on your clothes easily, so reduce exposure to them by shutting your wardrobe doors and drying your cleaning indoors
+- Dust, pollen and pet skin get stuck on your clothes easily, so reduce exposure to them by shutting your wardrobe doors and drying your clothes indoors.

 - The Sun, ‘Hay fever symptoms spell misery for millions as pollen levels soar – 10 ways to ease your agony’, 1 June 2020